 Still, you may feel pressure to decide now, especially as you pick your first college classes.
-Don’t worry.
-Like many freshmen, you’re probably drawn to different fields—or to nothing in particular.
-But whether you have a major picked out, you’re trying to decide between a few, or you haven’t got a clue, there are plenty of ways to tackle this decision.
+But don’t worry.
+Like many first-year students, you’re probably drawn to different fields—or to nothing in particular.
+Whether you've a major picked out, you’re trying to decide between a few, or you haven’t got a clue, there are plenty of ways to tackle this decision.

-When it comes to majors, Craig Plummer, an independent college advisor based in southern New Hampshire, breaks it down to two categories.
-The first are labor-intensive majors like nursing, engineering, and business (specifically at a business school), where starting off with a declared major is your best bet.
-If you don’t, it tends to snowball: you miss lots of prerequisite courses, it becomes hard to catch up, and you end up spending more time and money completing your degree.
-“If they’re even thinking about doing engineering or nursing, start off in that degree,” Plummer says.
-If students don’t like it, they can switch to another program.
-“At least you’ve got the gen ed’s (general education requirements) under your belt,” he says.
+When it comes to majors, Craig Plummer—an independent college advisor based in southern New Hampshire—breaks it down to two categories.
+The first are labor-intensive majors like Nursing, Engineering, and Business (specifically at a business school), where starting off with a declared major is your best bet.
+If you don’t, it tends to snowball: You'll miss lots of prerequisite courses, it becomes hard to catch up, and you'll end up spending more time and money completing your degree.
+“If you're even thinking about doing Engineering or Nursing, start off in that degree,” Plummer says.
+If you don’t like it, you can switch to another program.
+“At least you’ve got the gen eds [general education requirements] under your belt,” he says.
 “You haven’t lost any time.”

-The second group of majors is much bigger, and there is more wiggle room to move around or be undecided.
+The second group of majors is much bigger, and there's more wiggle room to move around or be undecided.
 It encompasses nearly all the other areas of study.
 But how do you choose?
-Plummer starts with some basic questions: “What are you excited about?
+Plummer says start with some basic questions: “What are you excited about?
 What makes you happy?”
 He admits they seem generic, but they also work.
-But don’t just think about the classes and activities you like; think about why you like them.
+Don’t just think about the classes and activities you like; think about why you like them.
 “Are you good at chemistry because you’re really good at writing up the lab?”
 Plummer asks.
 “Or does it make you want to do independent research?”

-With the sciences, a focused major can definitely put you on the fast track to the corresponding career: e.g., major in marine biology, become a marine biologist.
+With the sciences, a focused major can definitely put you on the fast track to the corresponding career: e.g., major in Marine Biology, become a marine biologist.
 But what if you just happen to have an interest in science, with no clear picture of what you want to do?
-There are plenty of foundational majors, such as chemistry or biology, that will allow you to explore different scientific fields, preparing you for a number of careers.
-As your college career progresses, you can build on a simple science major with more specialized classes, internships, student-faculty research projects, or perhaps pursue a second major or a minor.
+There are plenty of foundational majors, such as Chemistry or Biology, that will allow you to explore different scientific fields and prepare you for a number of careers.
+As your college career progresses, you can build on a simple Science major with more specialized classes, internships, student-faculty research projects, or perhaps pursue a second major or minor.
 It’s often these extracurricular activities that help you explore your interests and discover what you really want to do in the real world.
-(Check out our collection of engineering-related majors, including the potential jobs they lead to, here!)

 If you get sick of all the inward searching, try talking with friends and family.
 What do they think about your skills?
 Your personality?
 They may provide interesting insights.
 You can also chat with faculty, students, alumni, and admission personnel at the colleges you’re considering.
 The campus visit is a great time to do that, and if you get the chance to talk to the head of a department that interests you, take advantage!